aws-observability/observability-best-practices/docusaurus/docs/guides/index.md

 Regardless of your application, you must start with identifying your key metrics.
 Then *work backwards[^1]* from that to see what impacts it from an application or infrastructure perspective.
 For example, if high CPU on your web servers endangers customer satisfaction, and in-turn your sales, then monitoring CPU utilization is important!

 Note that cost is often an overlooked metric which impacts every business: if cost is higher than revenue, the business is at risk.
 If cost implications are considered early and continuously, systems can be designed to balance features, time-to-market, and efficiency.
 Also, you need to ensure that your costs have a measurable impact on your business and that your costs rise proportional to your profit.
 So, designate the cost as one of your key metrics and track it continuously.
+You can read [The Frugal Architect](https://www.thefrugalarchitect.com/) for further information.

 #### Know your objectives, and measure them!